PiercingXX/void-mod/README.md

 # Void‑Mod

-A Void Linux installer for GNOME and multiple window manager setups.
+A Void Linux installer for Hyprland/GNOME/Sway and multiple other window manager setups.
 Designed for a lightweight but practical desktop setup.
 Automates core package installation, GNOME setup, optional WM installs, and basic configuration for a streamlined experience.